 Students learn mathematical topics that form an essential background for the study of computer science, including predicate calculus and formal reasoning, elementary number theory, methods of proof, mathematical induction, probability, recursion, efficiency of algorithms, graphs, trees, regular expressions, automata.
-Prerequisites: Mathematics 120 or Computer Science 121 or 125 or permission of instructor.
-Offered in 2013-14 and alternate years.
+Prerequisites: Mathematics 119 or 120 or Computer Science 121 or 125 or permission of instructor.
+Offered in 2014-15 and alternate years.

 Computer Science 315 Bioinformatics

 Students study computational problems arising from the need to store, access, transform, and utilize DNA-related data.
 Topics from computer science include exhaustive search; algorithms (including dynamic programming, divide-and-conquer, graph and greedy algorithms) for fragment reassembly, sequence alignment, phylogenetic trees; combinatorial pattern matching; clustering and trees; and hidden Markov models.
 Prerequisites: Computer Science 253, or Computer Science 121 and Biology 125, or Computer Science 121 or 125 and Mathematics 220, or permission of instructor.
 Offered alternate years.
 Counts toward mathematical biology concentration.

 Students learn about formal languages, automata, and other topics concerned with the theoretical basis and limitations of computation.
 The course covers automata theory including regular languages and context-free languages, computability theory, complexity theory including classes P and NP, and cryptographic algorithms.
 Prerequisite: Computer Science 231 or permission of instructor.
 Offered alternate years.

 Mathematics, Statistics, and Computer Science 389 Research Methods (0.5 credit)